aydelottetaylor/data_acquisition/README.md

 Data Acquisition Repo for STAT 386

 ## Purpose
 This repository contains scripts and resources for obtaining and preprocessing data for a STAT 386 course project.
-The goal is to provide a structured approach to data acquisition, ensuring that all necessary datasets are collected and prepared for analysis.
+Its primary goal is to provide a structured and reproducible approach to data acquisition, ensuring that all relevant datasets are collected, cleaned, and prepared for analysis.

+The repository includes a Python script that scrapes comprehensive team statistics from Sports Reference, compiling them into a standardized format for further use in statistical modeling and analysis.

 ## Contents
 - `scraper.py`: A Python script that scrapes data from specified web sources and saves it in a structured format.
 - `requirements.txt`: A list of Python packages required to run the data acquisition scripts.
 - `README.md`: This file, providing an overview of the repository and its contents.
 - `data/`: A directory where the acquired data files are stored.
+- `{date}-team_stats.csv`: The csv file containing the team stats scraped from today's date.

 ## Usage
 To use the data acquisition scripts, follow these steps: